-The present analysis of data collected in a representative sample of adults in Northern Norway confirmed that smokers had less gingival bleeding upon probing to the bottom of the pocket/sulcus than nonsmokers.
-The results are in line with site-specific analyses of data collected in a population-based epidemiological study conducted in the United States.16 In that study, authors had observed that the OR of bleeding upon probing was 0.53 in adults smoking even 10 cigarettes per day or less as compared to never smokers.
+The present analysis of data collected in a representative sample of adults in Northern Norway confirmed that smokers had less gingival bleeding upon probing to the bottom of the pocket/sulcus than non-smokers.
+The results are in line with site-specific analyses of data collected in a population-based epidemiological study conducted in the United States.
+In that study, authors had observed that the OR of bleeding upon probing was 0.53 in adults smoking even 10 cigarettes per day or less as compared to never smokers.
 It further decreased in heavy smokers.
 While the presence of plaque was not assessed in that study, authors reported a strong effect of sub- or supragingival calculus (in a way a proxy for plaque) on gingival bleeding in never smokers, which was gradually and largely attenuated in former, light, and heavy smokers.
 The effect of heavy smoking was, in fact, so strong that sites with calculus in heavy smokers showed less than or the same bleeding tendency as calculus-free sites in non-smokers.

 It should be noted, however, that in the above study16 bleeding upon marginal probing was recorded rather than bleeding on probing to the bottom of the pocket.
-While in deep pockets bleeding on probing to the bottom of the pocket points to the presence of subgingival plaque, in the case of shallow pockets supragingival plaque may lead to bleeding.
+While in deep pockets bleeding on probing to the bottom of the pocket points to the presence of subgingival plague, in the case of shallow pockets supragingival plague may lead to bleeding.
 In the present material, only 4.5% of sites were 4 mm deep and 2.1% were 5 mm or deeper.
 Hence, the vast majority of sites (93.4%) were shallow (1-3 mm).
 All models were adjusted for PD anyway.
 A model confining the present material to shallow pockets only (see Table S6) indicated that estimates were notably not much different from those in Table 2, where the whole material was used.
-In the current classification of periodontal and peri-implant diseases and conditions, the extent of BOP (to the bottom of the sulcus/pocket) has generally been recommended for case definitions of periodontal health, (plaque-induced) gingivitis, and as an important sign for deciding whether the case of periodontitis is stable or unstable after periodontal treatment.27 BOP may be

-TABLE 2Estimates (with standarderror in parenthesis) of 3-level (site, tooth,and subject), random intercept, logisticregression models of bleeding on probing regarded as a rather simple, objective, and accurate means for the purpose of healthy and gingivitis case definitions.
-Recording of BOP is user-friendly and economic and requires minimal technology.28 Therefore, it has been recognized as a universally applicable means to describe local gingival inflammation in epidemiological studies as well.27
+In the current classification of periodontal and peri-implant diseases and conditions, the extent of BOP (to the bottom of the sulcus/pocket) has generally been recommended for case definitions of periodontal health, (plaque-induced) gingivitis, and as an important sign for deciding whether the case of periodontitis is stable or unstable after periodontal treatment.
+27 BOP may be regarded as a rather simple, objective, and accurate means for the purpose of healthy and gingivitis case definitions.
+Recording of BOP is user-friendly and economic and requires minimal technology.
+Therefore, it has been recognized as a universally applicable means to describe local gingival inflammation in epidemiological studies as well.
+27